 The growth of the company, both in size and in value, was explosive.
 No longer a Romanian start-up, UiPath morphed into a global firm that thrives on international talent, Dines is very keen to stress.
 Speaking from his office on Bucharest’s Caderea Bastiliei Street, where the company occupies three floors, Dines reflects on the effect of the growth on the company and its people.
 “In June 2017, we had only one person in our finance team and no one in the legal team.
 Now we have about 12 lawyers worldwide and almost 40 people in the finance team, that fast was our growth.”

 The repeated metamorphoses of the company were witnessed by its core team, all of whom are still on board.
-“We have a few generations,” Dines outlines.
-“The first generation, around 15 people; then the second generation; and the next, about 100.”
+“We have a few generations of UiPathers,” Dines outlines.
+“The first generation has around 15 people; then the second generation has 50; and the next, about 100.”
 Part of the “Delea Veche generation”, lead software developer Lavinia-Andreea Cojocaru, who still remembers the time when neighbors would come knocking on their door to bring treats to the young people working till late, was in the middle of it all.
 “Things changed very much.
 When there were ten of us, we would communicate with each other and that was that.
 But when the team grew, we had to transfer the knowledge to new employees, help them and answer a lot of questions.
 Moreover, it was a matter of learning to trust other people.
-They did things better than us, but it required some adjusting.”
+Oftentimes, as we began to seek experts for newly-created roles, we realized that the ‘new people’ did things better than us.
+Still, it required some adjusting.”

-According to Dines, it is down to the core team as well as his co-founders and himself to promote a culture built, in his own words, around the concept of “humility”.
-“It’s the natural evolution of a human being, to reach humility.
+According to Dines, it is down to the core team as well as his co-founders and himself to promote a culture built, in his own words, around the concept of “humbleness”.
+“It’s the natural evolution of a human being, to reach humbleness.
 Ego is the worst enemy in one’s life.
-And to us humility came a bit from the realization that we were not the best software engineers in the world.
+And to us humbleness came a bit from the realization that we were not the best software engineers in the world.
 We don’t have the best ideas in the world.
 And what can make us successful is really the desire to do something better.
 To become better.
-And only people who think within the humility framework can improve.
+And only people who think within the humbleness framework can improve.
 Because otherwise you think you are good enough.
-And humility helps you overcome this type of barrier,” he says.
+And humbleness helps you overcome this type of barrier,” he says.

 Running towards the rainbow